andrewNicholson-bbi1911/quick_settings-with-flutter-plugins/README.md

 > **Note:** This fork allows using quick settings tile with other specific Flutter plugin functions.
 Additionally, a namespace has been added for AGP 7 support.
+Also you can update tile in runtime from any part of your app or plugin.

 [![Apparence.io](media/apparence_banner.png)](https://www.apparence.io/)
 ![Quick Settings header](media/quick_settings_header.png)